thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-To get instances of your object, you now can call one of the `Denormalizer` method as show below:
+To get instances of your object, you now can call `TabularData::getObjects` which returns
+an `Iterator` containing only instances of your specified class.

 ```php
 use League\Csv\Reader;